1950 Fairfield-Suisun Boeing B-29 crash: Accident

 The aircraft broke apart in the crash, and burst into flames, the entire nose section breaking off.
 The escape hatches there were jammed and would not open, but passengers and crew were able to exit through a hole in the nose caused by the crash, and through a window from which the commander and co-pilot removed the plexiglas.
 Travis was thrown clear from the wreckage but died from his injuries on his way to hospital.
 One other man in the forward section, Staff Sergeant Joseph Prachniak, was also fatally injured.
 All ten people in the rear compartment died in the crash.
 Only one of the twenty aircraft occupants, First Lieutenant C.E.
 Boyce, escaped uninjured.

 Four men were on duty in the base bake shop near where the forward section came to rest.
 They immediately ran to assist.
 They heard cries for help from the nose section, and helped to remove eight men from the wreckage.
 Firefighters arrived on the scene, as did military police and spectators.

-When .50 caliber ammunition started to cook off, Sergeant Lewis Siqueira, who was in charge of the bake shop detail, ordered his men out of the area.
+When .50 caliber ammunition started to "cook off", Sergeant Lewis Siqueira, who was in charge of the bake shop detail, ordered his men out of the area.
 Sergeant Paul P. Ramoneda started to do so, but then turned back to help men still trapped in the burning aircraft.
 Lieutenant Colonel Raymond E. Holsey, the highest-ranking officer on the scene, feared the 5000 lb of explosives in the Mark 4 would explode.
 He ordered the large crowd of rescuers and onlookers to get clear, and told the firefighters to let it burn.
 The firefighters and onlookers did not comply.

 About 20 minutes after the crash, the high explosives in the bomb detonated, spreading wreckage and burning fuel over a 2 sqmi area.
 The explosion blew a crater in the ground 20 yd across and 6 ft deep.
 An additional seven people who were not part of the crew died on the ground in the explosion, including Ramoneda and five firefighters.
 All of the base's fire trucks were destroyed, along with dozens of private vehicles in the nearby trailer park, which was set on fire.
 Some 49 people were admitted to the hospital, while another 124 were treated for minor injuries.
-Two women had their right foot amputated.
+Two women had their right feet amputated.